yelouafi/focused/README.md

   ]
 };

-// we'll this as a convenient way to access deep properties in the state const _ = lensProxy();
+// we'll use this as a convenient way to access deep properties in the state const _ = lensProxy();
 ```